DimKaisaris/Predicting-Chess-Game-Outcomes-with-Machine-Learning/README.md

 | Best_b_Regressor (custom) | 0.2269  |
 | Dummy (mean) Regressor    | 0.235   |

-The custom `Best_b_Regressor`, based on tuning the Elo expected outcome formula, ranked among the top 5.
+The Best_b_Regressor cleverly tuned the Elo formula to boost predictive power — a tiny tweak, a nice payoff.

 ---

 ## Sample Predictions
-We used `.predict_proba` from our best classifier to generate probabilistic outputs:
+In the final part, I reflected on the outcomes and tested predictions using .predict_proba() from the best classifier:

 ```python
 Input: WhiteElo=2066 | BlackElo=2108 | Opening=Queen's Gambit | Format=Bullet
 Output: Black Win: 50.5%, Draw: 4.1%, White Win: 45.5%
 ```
+These probability-based predictions provide valuable insights — especially for tight matchups.
+Overall, this was a fun and successful machine learning journey through the world of chess!
 ---